 The idea of lying on a beach as my main thing just sounds like the worst.
 It sounds horrible to me.
 I would go bonkers.
 I would have to be on serious drugs.
 I’d be super-duper bored.
 I like high intensity.Elon Musk

 I'm going to assume here that you are not like Elon and you don't like high intensity as much as he does.
 Therefore, why do you think your purpose has to be similar to his?

-It's important that you find your own purpose in life before you simply copy & paste someone else's.
-Just as much as your happiness definition is unique, so is your purpose in life.
+It's important that you find your own purpose in life instead of simply copying someone else's.
+Just as much as your definition of happiness is unique, so is your purpose in life.

 People generally don't wake up one day and have a "eureka" moment and suddenly know what their purpose in life is.
 No, we usually have to discover our purpose by trial and error.

 So how do you discover your purpose?
 Here are 3 ways to find your purpose in life more quickly.

 You definitely won't find your purpose in life by simply waiting for it to fall on your lap.
 You find it by actively trying new things and taking action.